ibid/ibid/docs/configuration.rst

 .. describe:: ssl:

-   Boolean: Use SSL-encrypted connection to the server.
+   Boolean: Use SSL-encrypted connection to the network.

    Default: ``False``

 .. describe:: nick:

-   String: The nickname for the bot to use on this server.
+   String: The nickname for the bot to use on this network.

    Default: The :obj:`botname`